By Sorsa Editorial

 Map follower geography

-If you need country-level data beyond what the location field provides, the audience geography workflow uses the /about endpoint to resolve each follower's country.
+If you need country-level data beyond the freeform location field, the audience geography workflow uses the /about endpoint to resolve the country tag X attaches to each account.

 Risks and Safety by Method

 Not all extraction methods carry the same risk.
-Here is what you are actually exposing:
+Here is what each one actually exposes.

-API-based extraction (Sorsa, other providers): Zero risk to your X account.
-The API authenticates via its own key, completely separate from your Twitter login.
-You never share cookies or credentials.
-If you exceed the API's rate limit, you get a 429 response and retry after a second.
-No account flags, no CAPTCHAs, no suspensions.
+API-based extraction.
+Zero risk to your X account.
+An API authenticates through its own key, fully separate from your Twitter login, so you never share cookies or credentials.
+Exceed the rate limit and you get a 429 response to retry after a second, with no account flags, CAPTCHAs, or suspensions.

-Browser extensions: Moderate risk.
-Extensions operate through your logged-in X session.
-Most reputable extensions add delays between requests to mimic human scrolling, but unusual activity patterns can still trigger rate limiting on your account.
-Your session cookie is accessible to the extension code.
+Browser extensions.
+Moderate risk.
+Extensions run through your logged-in X session.
+Reputable ones add delays to mimic human scrolling, but unusual activity can still trigger rate limiting on your account, and your session cookie is readable by the extension code.

-DIY scrapers (Selenium/Playwright): High risk.
-These tools automate a browser using your credentials or session cookies.
-X actively detects automated browser behavior and can restrict or suspend accounts that trigger anti-scraping defenses.
-Running a scraper on a server 24/7, as one Reddit user described wanting to do, is almost certain to result in account action.
+DIY scrapers.
+High risk.
+These automate a browser using your credentials or session cookies, and X actively detects automated browsing, restricting or suspending accounts that trip its defenses.
+Running a scraper on a server around the clock is close to guaranteed to draw account action.

-Manual X export: No risk.
-You are using X's own data download feature with your own account.
+Manual X export.
+No risk.
+You are using X's own data-download feature on your own account.

 Legal context.
-Public follower data is, by definition, publicly visible on X. Extracting and analyzing it for research, marketing, or competitive intelligence is standard practice.
-The key lines not to cross: do not resell raw scraped data, do not send unsolicited bulk messages to extracted followers, and comply with GDPR or equivalent regulations if handling data from EU users.
+Public follower data is, by definition, visible on X, and extracting it for research, marketing, or competitive intelligence is standard practice.
+The lines not to cross: do not resell raw scraped data, do not send unsolicited bulk messages to extracted followers, and comply with GDPR or equivalent rules when handling data on EU users.

 FAQ